centuri-engineering/omero-utils/README.md

 # you can install the listed dependecies instead
-conda create -f environment.yml conda activate omero pip install -e .
+conda create -f environment.yml conda activate omero
+# if you want to use jupyter lab
+jupyter labextension install bqplot
+# install in developement mode
+pip install -e .
+# just install
+python setup.py install
 ```